Back at the house, I call Helen to catch up on the Joey situation.

 Jimmy looks at the food and burps up a mixture of spit and cum.
 “I ain’t got no money.
 The guy just got me wasted for a blow job.”

-“Gross,” all the girls screams.
+“Gross,” all the girls scream.
 Joan grabs the Okie dog.
 After seeing what Jimmy has burped up, she just gives it back to him.
 “Pay me next time.”

 We slap him on the back.
 Going to the back of the parking lot, everyone gets stoned.
 Food and drugs for free on Santa Monica Boulevard.